JeffCoster/merge/mapping-schema.md

 The mapping is at the heart of merger operation.
 It configures the html elements and attributes to their dynamic source data, and html template sections to the source object collections that drive instantions of the section templates.

-> The schema for merger mapping is contained in schema/merger-schema.js and its child schemas: collections-schema.js, and element-fills-schema.js
+> The schema for merger mapping is contained in schema/merger-schema.js.

 The following schema diagram, produced using https://www.schemavisualizer.com/ shows the structure and main options for the mapping json data.